 The federal government’s 1–stop resource for victims.
 On the site, you can report and put together a plan to recover from identity theft.

-Identity Theft, Data Privacy and Cyber Security, Office of Consumer Affairs
+Identity theft, data privacy and cyber security, Mass.
+Office of Consumer Affairs

 Learn about the cyber security threats, scams and data breaches that put your identity and finances at risk.
 Includes links to helpful documents and forms.

-You have a right to request or remove a “security freeze” on your consumer report free of charge.
-The law is effective in April, 2019.
+You have a right to request a “security freeze” on your consumer report free of charge.

 Enacted in 2007.
 Mandates reporting of personal data breaches, disposal of personal information, and gives the consumer the ability to place a security freeze on their credit reports.